openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/3_types.rst

     frontend_status: Done

 |LANG| has built-in ``bigint`` type and ``BigInt`` class type that allow to deal
-with theoretically arbitrarily large integers.
-Values of this type can hold numbers larger than the maximal value of type ``long``.
+with theoretically arbitrary large integers.
+Values of this type can hold numbers larger than the maximum value of type ``long``.
 This type uses the arbitrary-precision arithmetic.
 Values of type ``bigint`` can be created from the following: